agility-game/inner-outer-loop/300/100/100/README.md

 For the purpose of a universal solution, we subscribe to **gitpod.io**, a service that lets us turn our source code into a Docker container hosted development environment.
 In our GitHub repositories - where we keep our source code - all one has to do is click the **[Gitpod icon] Open** button near the top of the page when at the start of repository, and gitpod will direct us to this development environment automatically (**note**: the name of the GitHub repository is extended by some random characters, e.g. ```https://agilitygame-home-t4ywwnrcngu.ws-eu111.gitpod.io/```).

+== Gitpod let's you develop in a browser from anywhere, without the need to install any software ==

 Gitpod lets us specify the configuration of the development environment in a file, **.gitpod.yml**.
 For example:

 ```